School of Art, Architecture and Design (London Metropolitan University): Name change

 On 10 June 2020, the University announced that it would be dropping "Sir John Cass" from the school's institutional name with immediate effect.
 The school is now known as The School of Art, Architecture and Design, pending a further official name change.
 The decision was made in the wake of the George Floyd protests, and calls by the Black Lives Matter movement for the removal and revision of monuments and names commemorating historical figures connected with the slave trade.
-The Vice-Chancellor "apologise[d] that we haven't taken this step before now".
+The Vice-Chancellor "apologize[d] that we haven't taken this step before now".